ellysh/video-game-bots/InGameBots/process-memory-access.md

 There is [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function that allows to get a [**handle**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724457%28v=vs.85%29.aspx) of the process with specified [**process identifier**](https://en.wikipedia.org/wiki/Process_identifier) (PID).
 When you known this process handle, you can access process internals for example process memory via WinAPI functions.

 All processes in Windows are system objects of specific type.
-System objects are high-level abstractions for OS resources, such as a file, process or thread.
-All objects have an unified structure and they consist of header and body.
-Header contains meta information about the object that is used by [**Object Manager**](https://en.wikipedia.org/wiki/Object_Manager_%28Windows%29).
+These objects are high-level abstractions for OS resources such as a file, process or thread.
+Each object has an unified structure and they consist of header and body.
+Header contains meta information about the object and it is used by [**Object Manager**](https://en.wikipedia.org/wiki/Object_Manager_%28Windows%29).
 Body contains the object-specific data.

-Windows [**security model**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374876%28v=vs.85%29.aspx) is responsible for controlling ability of a process to access the system objects or to perform various system administration tasks.
-The security model requires a process to have special privileges for accessing another process with `OpenProcess` WinAPI function. [**Access token**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374909%28v=vs.85%29.aspx) is a system object that allows to manipulate with security attributes of the process.
-The access token can be used to grant necessary privileges for usage `OpenProcess` function.
+Windows [**security model**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374876%28v=vs.85%29.aspx) restricts processes to access the system objects or to perform various system administration tasks.
+The security model requires a process to have special privileges to access another process with `OpenProcess` WinAPI function. [**Access token**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374909%28v=vs.85%29.aspx) is a system object that allows us to manipulate with security attributes of the process.
+The access token can be used to grant necessary privileges, which are required to use `OpenProcess` function.

-This is a common algorithm of opening a target process with `OpenProcess` function:
+This is a common algorithm to open a target process with the `OpenProcess` function:

-1. Get object's handle of a current process.
+1. Get a handle of a current process.
 2. Get access token of the current process.
-3. Enable `SE_DEBUG_NAME` privilege for the current process by affecting process's access token.
-The privilege allows process to debug other launched processes.
+3. Grant `SE_DEBUG_NAME` privilege for process' access token.
+This privilege allows the process to debug other launched ones.
-4. Get object's handle of the target process.
+4. Get a handle of the target process with the `OpenProcess` function.

-This is a source code of the [`OpenProcess.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/OpenProcess.cpp) application that implements the opening process algorithm:
+This is a source code of the [`OpenProcess.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/OpenProcess.cpp) application that opens process with the specific PID:
 ```C++
 #include <windows.h>
 #include <stdio.h>